 Statehood, Farming, and a Population Boom

 Congress originally organized the Dakota Territory in 1861.
-It was composed of land given to the United States from Britain in the 1763 Treaty of Paris and from France in the 1803 Louisiana Purchase.
+It was primarily composed of land acquired from France in the 1803 Louisiana Purchase.
 During the early and mid 1800s, the U.S. traded with, repressed, and eventually drove drove out Native Americans in the territory.
 In 1870, when the population of northern Dakota was just 2,400, farmers and homesteaders began to move into the territory.
 By 1880 northern Dakota had 37,000 residents.
 In 1890, the year after statehood, North Dakota’s population had grown fivefold to 191,000.